With a little attention to detail, you can throw a bash that’s big on entertainment value even if it’s in a small space.

 Organizing can make or break your party’s success.
 You want to plan ahead of time and get things where they need to be to make party day easier.
 Clean and declutter every part of the party area to make the space feel less closed-in.
 Keep these tips in mind:

-For the pieces you do leave out, choose creative ones that will spark conversation and make them functional.
-Place a pitcher of drinks there rather than setting up an entire bar, which sucks up valuable space.
+When deciding which pieces of furniture to keep for the party, choose creative ones that will spark conversation and try to make them more functional.
+Place a pitcher of drinks on a smaller table rather than setting up an entire bar which sucks up valuable space.

 If you have people staying the night after your party, finding a comfortable space for each person may seem like a challenge.
 Not everyone may get a room all to themselves, but if you have multifunctional furniture, such as couches that turn into beds or wall beds, you can offer a comfortable bed without jeopardizing space.

 If you have a dinner party in a small apartment or house, a buffet could be the way to go.
 You could try staging it in the kitchen so your tablespace isn’t crowded with food.
-That way, you can fit everyone at your dining room table, such as the Epsilon.
+That way, you can fit everyone at your dining room table, like our expanding Axiom table.
 You can also choose a table that’s out of the way during the day, and can be transformed into a dining table when needed, like the Goliath.

 When space is tight in the dining room, position things on the table strategically, so people won’t have to keep getting up.
 For example, put several sets of salt and pepper on the table and a few bread baskets.
 Try using a tablecloth so the room feels more festive — and bigger.
 Keep the centerpiece small and simple so as not to take up too much space.